pthalin/bittboy-fmsx/README.md

   		Left       Left
   		Right      Right

-#### Virtual Keyboard Mapping
+### Keyboard Mapping

 		Up/Down/Left/Right 	Select one of the 9 squares A/B/TA/TB 		Select one of the 4 letters in the highlighted square SELECT 			Switch between four different virtual keyboard panels

+### Main menu
+		R      	Open Main Menu
+#### In the Main Menu
+		A        Select
+		TA/TB    Go Back
+		SELECT   Reset the emulator

 ## LOADING MSX ROM FILES